runspired/ember-migrate-actions-codemod/README.md

 ### Step 3: Convert `action` hashes in JavaScript to decorated properties:

 Requires Ember.js 3.10 and above.
+This will

+- eliminate redundant actions
+- eliminate usage of `sendAction`
+- replace usages of `send` that can be direct invocation
-This will no-op if your action names conflict with existing methods or props on the component/route/controller.
+- ⚠️ rename action usage where names conflict with framework methods/props on component/route/controller\*
+- no-op for name conflicts with other methods/properties on the class.

+After running this be sure to find any remaining actions hash usages and remove them!
+Hopefully this will leave only a small handful of cases unmigrated.

+\*Step 4 will rename action usage in templates where names conflict with framework methods/props on component/route/controller to keep these in sync; however, some instances of string action passing may not be detectable and therefore may not be migrated.
+Most commonly this will occur when passing an action as a string argument `{{my-component someAction="myActionName"}}`.

+This step produces a meta file which step-4 consumes which must be kept checked in after running until step-4 is completed.

 ```sh
 jscodeshift app/ -t \